browserengineering/book/book/change.md

 The web is a dynamic, ever-changing place.
 The first web browser, in 1989, did not support colors, images, styling, or scripting.
-Three decades of evolution driven by market forces, implementation quirks, and the ever-expanding reach of the web then made browsers what they are today.
+Three decades of market forces, implementation quirks, and the ever-expanding reach of the web then made browsers what they are today.
 Those forces are as strong as ever.
 Browsers continue to evolve!